OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 <div class = "info" markdown="1">

-Extension code will not be available through the API.
+Extension code is not available through the API.

 </div>

 ## Prerequisites

-To download the source code of an app, ensure that you have the following:

-* Environment from where you want to get the source code must comply with the following:
+To download the source code of an app, ensure that the environment from where you want to get the source code has:

 * Platform Server version 11.27.0 or higher
 * LifeTime version 11.21.1 or higher
 * [LifeTime Service Account](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/LifeTime_API_v2/REST_API_Authentication)
     * Service Account needs Open and Debug on the environment